-Biology Major - Physiology and Behavior Option Guide 2022-23
+Biology Major - Physiology and Behavior Option Guide 2023-24

-Document available online at https://ib.oregonstate.edu/advising/planners.
+Document available online at https://ib.oregonstate.edu/undergraduate/advising/college-advising-guide.

-The Physiology and Behavior option provides students with a rigorous background in the comparative physiology and behavior of animals.
-It explores how animals, including humans, contend with the challenges of life through their physiology and behavior.
-Students serious about research careers in physiology, behavior and other organismal biology should consider graduate work to increase opportunities, and completion of the Physiology and Behavior option is an excellent way to prepare.
+The physiology and behavior option provides students with a rigorous background in the comparative physiology and behavior of animals.
+It explores how animals, including humans, contend with the challenges of life.
+Students serious about research careers in physiology, behavior and other organismal biology should consider graduate work to increase opportunities, and completion of the physiology and behavior option is an excellent way to prepare.
 Students interested in animal care and some health professions might also consider this option.
-Courses used to satisfy the Physiology and Behavior option also count for the Organismal Biology, Physiology, Writing Intensive and Experiential Learning or Integrative Biology Elective for the Biology major.
-Other coursework taken abroad may be approved by the IB lead advisor.
-Students may pursue either the Physiology and Behavior, Pre-Dental, Pre-Medical or Pre-Veterinary Medicine options with the Biology major-no dual combinations are permitted.
+Courses used to satisfy the physiology and behavior option also count for the Organismal Biology, Physiology, Writing Intensive and Experiential Learning or Integrative Biology Elective for the Biology major.
+Students may pursue either the physiology and behavior, predental, pre-medical or pre-veterinary medicine options with the biology major-no dual combinations are permitted.
 Previous versions of this option are different and tracked in MyDegrees.
 All courses and prerequisites are subject to change, and the listing of term is based on projected Corvallis campus offerings.